fxbox/foxbox/components/thinkerbell/README.md

 > In this Highschool, when a wifi/broadband-enabled device enters or
 > is turned on in the exam perimeter, send a message to the desktop
 > server.
-For clarity, the message should tell which detector found
+Give as much detail as possible on where the device is, so
-> out about the
+> that the teachers can come and frown at offending student.

 TBD